The Dow and the S&P 500 rose on Tuesday after strong earnings and upbeat outlooks from big manufacturers like 3M Co

 Shares of Apple Inc

 The stock of the world's most valuable company has fallen in recent weeks after its huge run higher.
-At the close on Tuesday, Apple's stock was up 38 percent for the year - in contrast with earlier this month, when it was up nearly 60 percent for the year to date.
+Apple's stock was last up 38 percent for the year - in contrast with a gain of nearly 60 percent for the year so far earlier this month.

 The earnings season so far has been stronger than analysts expected.
 With results in from 153 S&P 500 companies, more than three-fourths have topped analysts' estimates, according to Thomson Reuters Proprietary Research.